Veterans Demand End to Drugging of Soldiers

 With the suicide rate among veterans nearly triple that of the general population, those who care about our servicemen are urgently searching for an answer that will help solve the crisis.
 That answer is CCHR’s documentary exposé, The Hidden Enemy: Inside Psychiatry’s Covert Agenda, which exposes the causal relationship between psychotropic drugs, the high rate of veteran suicide, sudden deaths and rising violence in the military.

 “Psychiatric drugs make our modern warfare so much more deadly for our returning soldiers than any past war,” said Sgt.
-Hannis Latham, U.S. Army Green Beret, “A” Team with 10th Special Forces Group (Ret.)
+Hannis Latham, US Army Green Beret, “A” Team with 10th Special Forces Group (Ret.)

 “Instead of creating recovery programs for returning vets that recognize them as normal people who have been through a very abnormal experience, our vets are often prescribed antipsychotics, tranquilizers, and antidepressants and told to suck it up and pull it together.”